 Ephesians 5:22–33 speaks of the relationship between husbands and wives.
-When referring to a husband (singular), it always also refers to a wife (singular).
-“For the husband is the head of the wife [singular] … He who loves his wife [singular] loves himself.
+When referring to a husband (singular), the passage always also refers to a wife (singular).
+“For the husband is the head of the wife [singular]. . . .
+He who loves his wife [singular] loves himself.
 For this reason a man will leave his father and mother and be united to his wife [singular], and the two will become one flesh. . . .
 Each one of you also must love his wife [singular] as he loves himself, and the wife [singular] must respect her husband [singular].”
-While a somewhat parallel passage, Colossians 3:18–19, refers to husbands and wives in the plural, it is clear that Paul is addressing all the husbands and wives among the Colossian believers.
+Further, if polygamy were allowable, the illustration of Christ’s relationship with His Body (the Church) falls apart (Ephesians 5:32).
+In Colossians 3:18–19, Paul refers to husbands and wives in the plural, but in that passage it is clear that he is addressing all the husbands and wives among the Colossian believers.

 Are there some instances in which the allowance for polygamy would still apply today?
-Perhaps, but it is unfathomable that there would be no other possible solution.
+Perhaps, but it is unfathomable that there would be no other solution.
 Due to the “one flesh” aspect of marriage, the need for oneness and harmony in marriage, and the lack of any real need for polygamy, it is our firm belief that polygamy does not honor God and is not His design for marriage.